karucore/karucore.github.io/src/content/posts/benchmarking-karu-openssl.md

 | sm4-ecb | SM4-ECB | 222.6 | `zvkb_zvksed` | 1784.8 | 8.02x |
 | chacha20 | ChaCha20 | 403.4 | `v_zbb_zvkb` | 1363.7 | 3.38x |

-Even though we write "Best cap set", there is no harm in having all of the capabilities enabled simultaneously.
+Even though we write "Best cap set", there is no harm in having all of the capabilities enabled.

 >[!tip]
 > We also use the `openssl` command-line utility for additional end-to-end known-answer tests (KATs); this script is `openssl_zvk_kat`.